Better employee health by design

 I built design and development velocity through foundations.

-I created a flexible style guide that became the seed for our first company-wide design system—accelerating team output while strengthening product cohesion.
-I grew my team, hiring a new product designer to use the style guide as inspiration for a more robust and polished design system.
+I created a flexible style guide that became the seed for the design system, accelerating team output and strengthening product cohesion.
+Using that proof of concept, I grew my team, hiring a new product designer to build out the design system.

 Simultaneously, I led a WCAG compliance initiative to make the web experience both responsive and accessible under a tight deadline.
-I developed a guide that outlined accessibility standards (zoom, reflow, text resize), identified priority pages, and provided screen size recommendations, annotation examples, and reusable resources.
-Designers, engineers, and PMs used the guide as a shared reference point, streamlining collaboration and ensuring we hit our deadline.
+I developed documentation that outlined accessibility standards (zoom, reflow, text resize), identified priority pages, and provided screen size recommendations, annotation examples, and reusable resources.
+Designers, engineers, and PMs used the documentation as a shared reference point, streamlining collaboration and ensuring we hit our deadline.

 02 Design decisions